Release notes

 The first I wrote a template to produce JSON feed for this web site was in 2020.
 Over the next few years, I dismantled the Atom feed, leaving only JSON feed as the channel to alert the subscriber of a new note, whenever I produced one.

-The template to produce a valid JSON feed for Chisel is as follows.
+The template to produce a valid JSON feed for Chisel.

 {% from 'sitesettings.j2' import site_title, site_author, site_url, site_desc -%}